top of page

 foetal alcohol spectrum disorder

-• learning, such as problems with thinking, concentration, and memory
+• Learning difficulties, including problems with thinking, concentration, and memory

-• the joints, muscles, bones, and organs, such as the kidneys and heart
+• Health issues affecting joints, muscles, bones, and organs like the kidneys and heart

-Although permanent, early treatment and support can help limit their impact on a child's life.
+Although these problems are permanent, early treatment and support can help mitigate their impact on a child's life.

 The greater the amount of alcohol consumed, the more severe the symptoms tend to be.

-Scientists have warned about the risks of drinking alcohol in pregnancy for over 50 years, that a mother's consumption of as little as one drink a week may affect a child's brain development, cognitive function, behaviour, and facial shape.
+Scientists have warned about the risks of drinking alcohol during pregnancy for over 50 years.
+A mother's consumption of even one drink a week may affect a child's brain development, cognitive function, and behavior, as well as facial shape.

-Guess what, recent research raises an intriguing – and potentially game-changing possibility that has been reported for years now, that male health is important to the health of that growing baby and the legacy of a dad’s behaviour can live on in his child (read more) making the whole thing a
+Recent research suggests a significant possibility that has been noted for years: male health is crucial for the health of the growing baby, and the legacy of a dad’s behavior can impact his child (read more).

-Thats right, male lifestyle choices before conception, ie drinking, affect the health of the developing baby
+That's right, male lifestyle choices before conception, such as drinking, affect the health of the developing baby.

-"Understanding the role of environmentally driven epigenetic changes (changes that are not determined by our genes) in the offspring constitutes not only a fascinating biological question on its own, but also represents a moral obligation for the health of future generations"(read more).
+"Understanding the role of environmentally driven epigenetic changes (changes that are not determined by our genes) in the offspring constitutes not only a fascinating biological question but also represents a moral obligation for the health of future generations"(read more).

-Get yourself educated, take the time to read and share the information here in these links:
+Educate yourself and take the time to read and share the information provided in the links below:

 References: